Worldbuilding & Writing 201: Scary stories

 BOOOO!!! 👻

-Do you have any topics you struggle with or that you would like to suggest for a future blogpost?
-We’re open to suggestions!
+Want to dive into a discussion about Stellima or the art of writing on Discord?
+We’d love to have you!
+And if you have any topics you struggle with or that you would like to suggest for a future blogpost, we’re open to suggestions!

 Copyright ©️ 2023 Vivian Sayan and Anne Winchell.
 Original ideas belong to the respective authors.
 Generic concepts such as scary stories, ghosts, monsters in general are copyrighted under Creative Commons with attribution, and any derivatives must also be Creative Commons.
 However, specific ideas such as Idwa, Tsxobjez, related characters, the scary story in the mini-practicum, and all language or exact phrasing are individually copyrighted by the respective authors.
 Contact them for information on usage and questions if uncertain what falls under Creative Commons.
 We’re almost always happy to give permission.
 Please contact the authors through this website’s contact page.